SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation.md

 #endif
 ```

-Making the plugin dependency conditional means that nothing will break even if the `tools-version` of your manifest is for an earlier version of Swift than 5.6.
-Naturally, if your package _only_ supports Swift 5.6 and above, this is unnecessary.
+Making the plugin dependency conditional means that nothing will break even if the `swift-tools-version` of your manifest is for an earlier version of Swift than 5.6.
+Naturally, this is unnecessary if your package _only_ supports Swift 5.6 and above.

 ### Add a Swift Package Index manifest file